plaans/tyr/README.md

   pass
 ```

-For each variant supported by this domain, a method `build_<variant>_problem_<version>` must be added to that class.
+For each version of the domain, a method `build_problem_<version>` must be added to that class.
-This method takes a problem instance and must returns the unified planning problem associated with this variant and this version.
+This method takes a problem instance and must returns the unified planning problem associated with this version.
 It can also return `None` if no problem can be created.

-For example, to create the *base* version of the *hierarchical* variant, you can do:
+For example, to create the *base* version of the domain, you can do:

 ```python
 # file: src/tyr/problem/rovers.py